JoshWeiner/zelus-palantir-hospitals/info/setup_your_project.md

 5. When uploading, use the default *Structured Data* option

 You now have data in foundry you can use to create objects on top of - great!
-Ontologizing this data will follow a very similar process to the one with which you are already familiar with from the [Getting STarted Section]().
+Ontologizing this data will follow a very similar process to the one with which you are already familiar with from the [Get Familiar with AIPNow](/info/aip_now_help.md) section in the homepage.

+Again, try your best to resolve issues on your own, but reach out to the following with blockers: